Attack on Aruba: Aftermath

 After the attack, the Axis force steamed for Martinique, where they offloaded their two casualties for medical treatment.
 Four Allied ships had been sunk accounting for 14,149 tons.
-Pedernales, Arkansas and Rafaela survived the encounter; though damaged or sunk, they were repaired and put back to use transporting goods for the Allied war effort.
+Pedernales, Arkansas and Rafaela survived the encounter; although damaged or sunk, they were repaired and put back to use transporting goods for the Allied war effort.
 During U-156's attack on Arkansas, one of the missed torpedoes slid up "Arend"/"Eagle" Beach and did not explode.
-On 17 February, four Dutch Marines were killed when it detonated while they were examining it.
-At least 47 Allied merchant sailors were killed, and several more received wounds.
+On 17 February, four Dutch Marines were killed when it detonated while they were dismantling it.
+At least 47 Allied merchant sailors were killed, and several more wounded.

 The American Associated Press writer Herbert White was on the island during the attack along with an inspection party under Lieutenant General Frank Andrews.
 Both men witnessed the attack.
-The United States military, with the approval of the Dutch government, had just sent a large occupation force to guard the islands and oil refineries from Axis attacks and it now proved to be needed though Aruba was never bombarded again during the war.
+The United States military, with the approval of the Dutch government, had just sent a large occupation force to guard the islands and oil refineries from Axis attacks and it now proved to be needed although Aruba was never bombarded again during the war.